Marriage license: United States

-Many states require 1 to 6 days to pass between the granting of the license and the marriage ceremony.
+Many states require 1 to 6 days' waiting period to pass between the granting of the license and the marriage ceremony.
 After the marriage ceremony, both spouses and the officiant sign the marriage license (some states also require one or two witnesses).
 The officiant or couple then files for a certified copy of the marriage license and a marriage certificate with the appropriate authority.
 Some states also have a requirement that a license be filed within a certain time after its issuance, typically 30 or 60 days, following which a new license must be obtained.

 Marriage licenses in the United States fall under the jurisdiction of the state in which the ceremony is performed; however, the marriage is generally recognized across the country.
 The state in which they are married holds the record of that marriage.
 Traditionally, working with law enforcement was the only means of searching and accessing marriage license information across state lines.

+In Alabama, a law was passed in 2019 which abolished the issuance of marriage licenses and repealed a requirement for solemnization.
+Instead, couples of legal age are allowed to jointly fill out a marriage certificate, have their certificate notarized by two notaries public, and submit their certificate to an Alabama judge, who is required to accept their certificate.